 On March 13, Apple announced that this year's WWDC conference would drop the usual events.
-There won't be a gathering of thousands of developers, there won't be a week of workshops, or at least not in the way we've been used to.
+There wouldn't be a gathering of thousands of developers, there wouldn't be a week of workshops, or at least not in the way we've been used to.

 Instead, Apple announced that the regular June event would this time be conducted with "a completely new online experience".
 One thing does remain the same, however, and that's the way that Apple's promotional image for WWDC raises questions.

 Usually that's about what clues are hidden in the cryptic artwork.
-This time it's more about what in the worldwide developers conference they were thinking, and how many seconds they had to throw this ugly image together.
+This time it was more about what in the worldwide developers conference they were thinking, and how many seconds they had to throw this ugly image together.